djfm/ml-rust/README.md

 ### Dropout

-I've added a 50% dropout on, the hidden lager (during training only obviously) and I'm quite pleased with the results:
+I've added a 50% dropout on, the hidden layer (during training only obviously) and I'm quite pleased with the results:

-- testing accuracy is slightly lower at the same number of epochs, but since training an epoch is much faster now I can run many more epochs during training and sill remain under 20 minutes to complete on my old 8- pseudocores desktop
+- testing accuracy is slightly lower at the same number of epochs, but since training an epoch is much faster now I can run many more epochs during training and sill remain under 20 minutes to complete on my old 8-pseudocores desktop

-- on that same old hardware with dropout I gat 96% accujracy on the testinhg set on average an often abovt thsat.
+- on that same old hardware with dropout I gat 96% accujracy on the testinhg set on average and often abovt that (typically I use . epoches)

 ## Problems Identified